-The valuation uses financial data, plan provision data, and participant data as of December 31, 2015 furnished by MERS.
+The valuation uses financial data, plan provision data, and participant data as of December 31, 2014 furnished by MERS.
 In accordance with Actuarial Standards of Practice No. 23, the data was checked for internal and year to year consistency as well as general reasonableness, but was not otherwise audited.
 CBIZ Retirement Plan Services does not assume responsibility for the accuracy or completeness of the data used in this valuation.

-The actuarial assumptions and methods are adopted by the MERS Retirement Board, and are reviewed every five years in an Experience Study.
-The most recent study was completed in 2015, and this December 31, 2015 valuation report reflects changes in assumptions and methods.
+The actuarial assumptions and methods are adopted by the MERS Retirement Board, and are reviewed every five years in an Experience Study, which will be completed in 2015.
 Please refer to the division-specific assumptions described in table(s) in this report, and to the Appendix on the MERS website at:

-www.mersofmich.com/Portals/0/Assets/Resources/AAV-Appendix/MERS-2015AnnualActuarialValuation-Appendix.pdf.
+www.mersofmich.com/Portals/0/Assets/Resources/AAV-Appendix/MERS-2014AnnualActuarialValuation-Appendix.pdf.